andre-miko/mockup-os/README.md

 ## Who this is for

-- Engineers who want to move faster
+- Engineers who want to eliminate UI ambiguity
 - Founders building products without design teams
 - Product managers validating ideas early
-- Teams tired of slow UI iteration
+- Teams that want faster, cleaner handoffs

 ---

 ## This is NOT for

-- Static design workflows
+- Building full production applications
+- Replacing backend systems
-- Pixel-perfect design tools
+- Pixel-perfect design tooling
 - Non-React stacks (for now)

 ---